Breakthrough/PySceneDetect/manual/cli/detectors.rst

 The ``detect-threshold`` detector takes the following options:

   -t, --threshold VAL           Threshold value (integer) that the delta_rgb
                                 frame metric must exceed to trigger a new scene.
                                 Refers to frame metric delta_rgb in stats file.
                                 [default: 12]
-  -m, --min-scene-len FRAMES  Minimum size/length of any scene, in number of
+  -m, --min-scene-len TIMECODE  Minimum size/length of any scene.
+TIMECODE can be
-                              frames.  [default: 15]
-  -f, --fade-bias PERCENT     Percent (%) from -100 to 100 of timecode skew
-                              for where cuts should be placed. -100 indicates the start frame, +100 indicates the end frame, and 0 is the middle of both.  [default: 0] -l, --add-last-scene        If set, if the video ends on a fade-out, an additional scene will be generated for the last fade out position.
+                                specified as exact number of frames, a time in seconds followed by s, or a timecode in the format HH:MM:SS or HH:MM:SS.nnn [default: 0.6s] -f, --fade-bias PERCENT       Percent (%) from -100 to 100 of timecode skew for where cuts should be placed. -100 indicates the start frame, +100 indicates the end frame, and 0 is the middle of both.  [default: 0] -l, --add-last-scene          If set, if the video ends on a fade-out, an additional scene will be generated for the last fade out position.
   -p, --min-percent PERCENT     Percent (%) from 0 to 100 of amount of pixels
                                 that must meet the threshold value in orderto trigger a scene change.  [default: 95] -b, --block-size N            Number of rows in image to sum per iteration (can be tuned for performance in some cases).
                                 [default: 8]

 Usage Examples